Home Running Blog Site Index Link To Us Contact Us

 Cross Training

-If you are susceptible to injury, or are not used to lots of running, it might be worth doing one of your aerobic (fitness) sessions a week in another way.
-This might be swimming or cycling or on a rowing machine.
+If you are susceptible to injury, or are not used to lots of running, it might be worth doing one of your aerobic (fitness) sessions as a cross training session, or if you feel good, putting some cross training in on your rest days from running.
+Cross training could include swimming, cycling or rowing and will improve your cardiovascular fitness without putting additional strain on your joints.

-This has the disadvantage that you are training training your muscles specifically to run but, the advantage of this is that they are not placed under undue stress, which could be an advantage as they recover between running sessions.
+However, this has the disadvantage that you are not training your muscles specifically to run, but, the advantage of this is that they are not placed under undue stress, allowing them to recover between running sessions whilst still improving your aerobic fitness.

 Circuits / Weights / Stretching

-It might also be worth considering some other additional training, such as circuits, weights or stretching as a stand alone session.
+It might also be worth considering some other additional training, such as circuits, weights, core work or stretching as a stand alone session.

-These are usually used by more advanced runners to reduce their times, but can also be very useful in helping beginners by reducing the risk of injury, particularly if you haven't exercised in a long time, or have particularly tight muscles.
+These are usually used by more advanced runners to reduce their times, but can also be very useful in helping beginners by reducing the risk of injury, particularly if you haven't exercised in a long time, or are not very flexible and have tight muscles.

-We go into these types of training in more details in other areas of the site.
+We go into these types of training in more detail in other areas of the site.

 It is only advisable to do these types of training if you are able to recover in time for your next running session, which as we stated earlier is the main way of ensuring your training for the marathon is successful.